marcofrontend/marcofrontend/README.md

 # Marco Estors
 I'm a Front End Developer Junior born in Spain.
-My First course about programming was: OO Java programming M250 - OU.
+My First course about programming was: M250 - Object-Oriented Java Programming (Open University).
+It was great, and I learnt a lot. classes, setters, getters, abstract classes, interfaces, objects,...
+I was really into it.
+Also I was studying using internet to became an Oracle Java Developer.
 I switched to JavaScript, and I went to College in Glasgow.
 (HND Interactive Media - Web Development) I dropped out of the second year, but I got the HNC Web Development Certificate